tinuzz/wp-plugin-trackserver/README.md

 * kml: one or more URLs to KML files to be plotted on the map.
 Multiple URLs should be separated by spaces, and the value as a whole enclosed by double quotes (kml="http://....kml http://....kml")
-* infobar: true (or 't', 'yes' or 'y'), or false (default), to specify whether an information bar should be shown on the map, when live tracking is active.
+* infobar: true (or 't', 'yes' or 'y'), false (default), or a template string, to specify whether an information bar should be shown on the map, when live tracking is active.
 This only works with 'track=live' or the 'user' parameter, and has no effect in other cases.
 When multiple live tracks are requested, the infobar will display the data of the first track only.
+Instead of 'true' or 'yes', a template string containing one or more placeholders (like {lat}, {lon}, {speedkmh}, etc.) can be given to the attribute, in which case it overrides the value specified in the user profile.
+Please check the Trackserver user profile page in the WordPress backend for which placeholders are supported.
 * zoom: the zoom factor to use for the map, a number between 0 and 18.
 For a map with live tracks, this number is absolute.
 For a map with only static tracks, this number represents the maximum zoom level, so the map will always